 A few of the temples (most notably, Ta Prohm) have trees growing out of them.
 Evidently they were found and left like that, rather than restored.

 The big loop is definitely worth doing if you have the time.
 Some of the temples have been partially restored; others are mostly in ruins.

 Preah Khan was one of the most enjoyable temples for me.
 You can frolic through a long series of connected halls, now in partial ruins, and it hardly feels like you’re in the same temple.

 Things To Consider Before Cycling Angkor Wat

 There are many shops renting bikes for about $2/day, but if you venture off onto side streets or check at/near the guesthouses, you can probably find some $1 rentals.
 I found mine at a tiny shop right across from my guesthouse.

 Know your route

-It helps to have at least a vague idea of where you’re headed before venturing out to Angkor.
+It helps to have at least a vague idea of where you’re going before venturing out, especially if you’re heading to Angkor to catch sunrise.
 It’s easy enough to take the main road out of town, but the turn-off to Angkor is not clearly labeled.
 I missed it and entered the complex at a different point where you had to have already purchased your temple pass, meaning I had to backtrack and make a few more wrong turns before finally stumbling upon the proper entrance with a ticket booth.